 Verification | City and State do not correspond to ZIP code |

 Once you have a fair idea of the quality of your data, start re-engineering processes to improve data quality while profiling goes on continuously at all levels of the organization, from front-line data entry operators to the executives at the highest level who use analytics.
-Changes to the source system will be required, but you need to deal with them delicately, balancing implementation at both technical and operational levels by involving both business and IT.
+This will require changes to the source system.
+However, you need to deal with them delicately, ensuring to balance implementation at both technical and operational levels by involving both business and IT.
 Unless your organization already has a Master Data Management (MDM) system in place that contains master copies of all data, you’d want your data warehouse to eventually serve as your MDM.
 This means cleaning, persisting, conforming, and de-duplicating numerous data sets across the organization is necessary in the data warehouse.

-The first step to improving data quality once profiled is a series of tests incorporated at any points in the data integration process.
-The tests could refer to a number of business rules or mathematical operations to validate your data for instance.
+The first step to improving data quality, once profiled, is a series of tests incorporated at any points in the data integration process.
+The tests could refer to a number of business rules, mathematical operations, or logic.
 We’ll cover this part in further detail later.

 If a data set passes the tests, it’s clean and can be moved to the production data warehouse for modeling.
-If not, your data validation process should be able to:
+If not, your data validation process should trigger one of the following actions:

 - Create an error event record, and